lmingari/presentation/main.md

 # Introduction and motivation

+- Atmospheric dispersion models can provide realistic distributions of airborne volcanic ash and gases or tephra deposits
-- Customarily, operational forecast systems rely on volcanic ash transport and dispersal (VATD) models to produce deterministic forecasts
+- Traditionally, operational forecast systems rely on volcanic ash transport and dispersal (VATD) models to produce deterministic forecasts
-- We can generate realistic representations of the spatio-temporal distribution of airborne volcanic species (i.e. ash and gases) and tephra deposits using a physics-based approach
-- In parallel, there has been a growing interest in ensemble approaches for modelling the atmospheric transport of volcanic aerosol and tephra in recent years
-- This study explores different challenges involving ensemble modelling and proposes some approaches for dealing with ensemble data
+- Ensemble modelling poses new challenges: we explore approaches for dealing with large volumes of ensemble data, data interpretation and applications

 __Why ensemble modelling?__